rduenasf/birding/docs/birds/afrjac1.md

 scientific_name: "Actophilornis africanus"
 order: "Charadriiformes"
 family: "Jacanidae (Jacanas)"
 description: "Actophilornis africanus is a species of bird in the Jacanidae (Jacanas) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Shorebirds"
 species_code: "afrjac1"

 sidebar_position: 4
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Charadriiformes
   - Jacanidae (Jacanas)
   - Shorebirds
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---